 Don't Delay!
 If you would like to start your PPI Claim against Santander, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Santander, PPI was usually attached to a customer's policy by Santander, in some cases without their knowledge.
-Santander were known to decline a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Santander, PPI may have been added to a customer's policy by Santander, in some cases without their knowledge.
+Santander may have denied a credit application if PPI was refused by the customer.

 Santander PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Santander.

-There are many examples of Santander mis-selling PPI, some customers were not even made aware by Santander that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Santander that it was optional.
+There are many examples of Santander mis-selling PPI, some customers were not even made aware by Santander that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Santander that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Santander, and this was not demonstrated to you at the point of sale, then you would be due PPI compensation from Santander.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Santander, and this was not revealed to you at the point of sale, then you would be due compensation from Santander.

 Santander UK PLC is owned by Santander Group, based in Spain.
 They started out as 3 well-known companies; Alliance and Leicester, Abbey National and Bradford & Bingley before being acquired by the Santander Group over the years.